Tuuliayr/delivery-fee-calculator/README.md

 ### `npm install`

-In the project directory, you can run from the command prompt:
+In the project directory, you can run the app from the command prompt:

 ### `npm start`